 Kirsty is the owner and founder of Pacific Fairytales.
 She has worked with children for over 15 yrs as a private nanny and daycare teacher, as well as teaching voice and speech at Viva Voce Speech Arts Studio, and acting programs at Pacific Theatre and Bard on the Beach.
 She is a Studio 58 graduate and past apprentice of Pacific Theatre.
 Theatre credits include The Old Curiosity Shop (UP), The Secret Doctrine (SFU), It’s a Wonderful Life (Pacific Theatre) and Dancing at Lughnasa (Peninsula Productions).
 Kirsty performed in one of the winning films in the Crazy 8’s Festival, participated in the Arts Club Actors’ Intensive, and recently produced her own scripts Once Upon a Princess (Pacific Theatre) and He Roars (Vancouver Fringe).
 She is currently working on a series of children’s books.

 Graduating from Capilano University’s Acting for Stage and Screen program in 2015, Steven has been performing in Theatre for Young Audiences, plays, short films, musicals, and here at Pacific Fairytales!
-Acting Credits include Grimsby in The Little Mermaid (Align Entertainment) Butler/Asher in Joseph (Align Entertainment), Narrator/Billy-The-Bully/Zeus in Miss Electricity (Beach House Theatre) Arlequin in The Commedia Tales of King Arthur (Beach House Theatre), and Wolfie in Aesop’s Fables (Beach House Theatre).
-Steven joined the Pacific Fairytales’ team in 2016 and loves swinging in to celebrate your special events.
+Selected acting credits include Truffaldino in The Servant Of Two Masters (Beach House Theatre), Benvolio in Romeo and Juliet (Beach House Theatre), Grimsby in The Little Mermaid (Align Entertainment) and Butler/Asher in Joseph (Align Entertainment).
+Steven joined the Pacific Fairytales’ team back in 2016 and loves leaping in to celebrate your special events.
 He believes every child should have the opportunity to experience real magic, and feels privileged to bring fun and joy to kids all across the Lower Mainland.

 Taylor grew up in a small village in northern Alberta.
 However, she always wanted more than this provincial life.
 With a dream in her heart, she was accepted into the Theatre Performance and Creation program at Red Deer College.
 Since graduating from the program, Taylor has performed in multiple plays, musicals, and TYA shows across the provinces.
 Along with her training in theatre, she also has a long history of working with children of all ages.
 She has had the privilege of working as a Child Development Assistant, a Dance Instructor, an Acting Teacher, and a Daycare Worker.
 There is nothing that brings more joy to Taylor’s heart than working with children and bringing the magic of fairytales to life.
 She is so grateful to work with such an inspiring company and community here in Vancouver.
 She can’t wait to party with you!